Grooming is a crucial part of your guinea’s care, and isn’t something you can overlook or skimp on.

 - Soft brush

-Short haired guinea pigs only require a soft brush to maintain their coat.
-A soft brush is also helpful for brushing close to your guinea’s pig face as it has gentle bristles.
+To groom short haired guinea pigs, you will need to use a soft bristle brush to maintain their coat.
+A soft bristled brush is also helpful for brushing close to your guinea’s pig face as it has gentle bristles.

 Combs or bristle brushes are a bit too rough to be used around your piggy’s eyes, ears, and mouth.